Brian Harrison (Texas politician): Texas House of Representatives

 On May 27, 2023, Harrison voted against impeaching Attorney General Ken Paxton.
 Paxton was ultimately acquitted of all charges following the trial in the state senate.

 After the 88th legislative session, Harrison, in addition to others such as Texas Governor Greg Abbott, was one of the most vocal supporters of the campaign to replace ideologically opposed Republicans using the votes in the Paxton impeachment and the issue of private school vouchers as litmus tests for whether certain members were truly conservative.
 Ultimately 15 Republican incumbents were ousted in 2024 primary with new ideologically aligned Republicans.

 During the race for Texas Speaker of the House in the lead up to the 89th legislative session Harrison supported candidate David Cook who ran on the issue of banning members of the minority party, in this case Democrats, from receiving committee chairmanships in the Texas House.
 Cook lost the speaker's race in the second round to Dustin Burrows.

 On April 1, 2025, Harrison attempted to remove Speaker Burrows from his post by making a motion to vacate the chair.
-He cited the changes of House rules regarding democrat vice-chairs on committee and an alleged prioritization of democratic legislative policies as the reason for his motion.
-Burrows refused to recognize Harrison for the motion stating that the motion “must be raised by resolution”.
+He cited the changes of House rules regarding Democrat vice-chairs on committee and an alleged prioritization of Democratic legislative policies as the reason for his motion.
+Burrows refused to recognize Harrison for the motion stating that the motion "must be raised by resolution".
 On April 8, Harrison filed the resolution and it was put before the House the next day.
 The subsequent debate was swiftly shut down on a vote of 141-2.
 Only Harrison and Rep. David Lowe voted to continue debate.

 In September 2025, Harrison shared a series of videos and audio recordings online which showed discussions between a student and faculty at Texas A&M University.
-In one of the videos a student confronts the instructor, Dr. Melissa McCoul, about her teaching of issues related to gender identity featured in the children's book Jude Saves the World during a summer course on children’s literature.
-The video sparked a pressure campaign which eventually resulted in McCoul being fired for teaching content “that did not align with any reasonable expectation of the standard curriculum”.
+In one of the videos a student confronts the instructor, Dr. Melissa McCoul, about her teaching of issues related to gender identity featured in the children's book Jude Saves the World.
+The video sparked a pressure campaign which eventually resulted in McCoul being fired for teaching content "that did not align with any reasonable expectation of the standard curriculum".
 As Harrison released more recordings and other state officials like Governor Greg Abbott became involved more faculty were removed from their positions and ultimately Texas A&M University President Mark Welsh resigned.